evandergraaf/Covid-Tinder/README.md

   SUB-ME solves the problem of sick or quarantined employees by offering a platform for businesses to post brief job listings as soon as they need someone to fill in while their employee is out.
 Additionally, SUB-ME offers a platform for people who have recently been layed off due to the pandemic and need some type of income while searching for a steady job.
 These job listings will be brief and the jobs themselves will be temporary.

-Ean, Laura, Seth, Carter's solution to the KC Fed Code-A-Thon
+Ean Vandergraaf, Laura Pareja, Seth Workman, and Carter William's solution to the KC Fed Code-A-Thon